oriern/SuperPAL/README.md

 `supervised_oie_wrapper` directory is a wrapper over AllenNLP's (v0.9.0) pretrained Open IE model that was implemented by Gabriel Stanovsky.
 It was forked from [here](https://github.com/gabrielStanovsky/supervised_oie_wrapper), and edited for our purpose.

+You can use `py36.yml` to restore all requirements.

 ## Manual Datasets ##

 All manual datasets are under `manual_datasets` repository, including crowdsourced dev and test sets, and Pyramid-based train set.